expressjs/expressjs.com/en/advanced/best-practice-performance.md

 ## Overview

 This article discusses performance and reliability best practices for Express applications.
-Performance is a complex topic, and just following a general set of guidelines is not enough, because of this we will also provide suggestions on how to [measure your application performance](#measuring-performance) and debug bottlenecks.
+Performance is a complex topic, and just following a general set of guidelines is not enough: This article also provides suggestions on how to [measure your application performance](#measuring-performance) and debug bottlenecks.
 Once you know how to measure your application performance you can apply the best practice suggestions here and ensure they produce the performance results you expect.

 Those best practices are broken into two sections: